 Fast forward to the “online” age.
 Chris Anderson describes The Long Tail in Wired in 2004.
 Major shift in thinking in several companies.
 The revenge of the 80%, although Chris really was talking about distribution.
 What untapped revenue potential was there in the 80%?
 What was the right way to allocate budgets to generate the best ROI in taking care of the major accounts and identifying and upgrading, so to speak, the others?

-About two years ago Joseph Jaffe published his Customer Service Manifesto, highlighting the shifts we saw happening.
+In 2010 Joseph Jaffe published his Customer Service Manifesto, highlighting the shifts we saw happening.
 The combination of social, word-of-mouth, the public arena the online world becomes and the changes in the buying journey (information gathering, peer influence, shift from selling to buying) makes excellent customer experiences and customer service leading to new business and stronger brands.
 Customer service becomes essential in sales and marketing and satisfied customers become, so to speak, part of our “sales teams”.
 Customer service rules.
-Not customer service as in “solving problems” but customer service as in “providing overall excellent service, in every contact moment and touch point, across all channels and divisions”.
+Not customer service as in “solving problems” but customer service as in “providing overall excellent service, in every contact moment and touchpoint, across all channels and divisions”.
 It’s an evolution that’s directly linked with our modern obsession regarding influencers and the realization that the time to move away from silos is now.

 Reality check: the influence dictatorship of customer service in a “social world”